Stevenson-Suhardy/WEBD5201-Assignment_4/README.md

 This program uses Ruby on Rails and SQLite for the database.
 This application is mainly used to display a list of tasks from the database with CRUD features and a simple design for the website along with an authentication.
 You can login by using these credentials:

-Username: admin
+Username: admin\
 Password: admin

-Note: Don't forget to do the initial setup before logging in.
+Note: Don't forget to do the initial setup before running the application.

 ## Getting Started